denistsoi/franklinchen.github.io/source/_posts/2013-03-03-my-first-steel-city-road-runners-winter-5k-race.markdown

 ## Conclusion

 Doing my first 5K race this year was a confidence booster for me, being a hard workout.
 It was also an opportunity to start really quantifying my progress and realistic timeline of improvement over the next months.

+### (Update of 2014-03-01)

+I did not run in 2014's [Steel City Road Runners Campus Challenge 5K](http://www.steelcityrrc.org/events?eventId=797046&EventViewMode=EventDetails), sadly, because I have not been running much this winter, thanks to not signing up for either the Pittsburgh Marathon (or half marathon) or even for the annual CMU Fitness Challenge.